-Online safety is a running theme within the whole-school approach to safeguarding and related policies.
+Online safety is a running theme within the whole-school approach to safeguarding and related policies and forms an integral part of the school's Online Safety policy.
 The school regularly communicates with parents to reinforce the importance of online safety and share information with regard to how their child's learning may involve going online.